Ricette di Sicilia

 - 3

-In a large frying pan, gently sauté the finely sliced onion in the extra virgin olive oil with two tablespoons of water.
+In a large pan, gently sauté the finely sliced onion in the extra virgin olive oil with two tablespoons of water.

 - 4